lmorg/murex/README.md

 ### Test and debugging frameworks

-Unlike traditional shells, _murex_ is designed with a test and debugging modes baked into the shell langauge.
+Unlike traditional shells, _murex_ is designed with a test and debugging modes baked into the shell language.
 This means you can write tests against your shell scripts as part of the shell scripts itself.

 For example: